Center on Deaf-Blindness

 Peggy Malloy has worked at TRI since 1997 on a variety of projects for children who are deaf-blind.
 She as a PhD in Public Health from Oregon State University as well as an undergraduate degree in nursing and a master's degree in library science.
 Peggy is currently the Implementation Practices Coordinator for the National Center on Deaf-Blindness (NCDB) and has a particular interest in the ways that implementation science findings inform the provision of technical assistance.
 Before working for NCDB, Peggy spent many years as an information specialist at DB-LINK and was the Managing Editor of Deaf-Blind Perspectives.
 Peggy's areas of expertise are deaf-blindness, public health, technical assistance, library services, information management, product development, and family engagement.

 Haylee Marcotte is a Grant Project Assistant for the National Center on Deaf Blindness and the Transition Community Network.
 She earned her Bachelor of Science in Psychology, with a minor in Rehabilitation Counseling from Western Oregon University.
+She is currently working on her MSED in Information Technology and Instructional Design.
 Haylee's primary expertise is in document accessibility, user support and product & web development.
 Haylee started at TRI in 2017 as a student worker for NCDB.
 In 2018 she was hired as a Grant project Assistant to NCDB and TCN to help with website development, creating accessible products and curation of the Oregon Transition Handbook.

 Shelby Morgan is a project specialist for the National Center on Deaf-Blindness at TRI.
 She earned her Bachelor of Science in Psychology from Western Oregon University.
 Shelby's primary expertise is in content management, deaf-blindness and web development.
 She has worked in the field for four years.